turingschool-examples/monster_shop_final/README.md

 You get to choose how to implement the story, presentation, routing, etc, as long as your work satisfies the Completion Criteria.

+## Instructions

+* Fork this repository
+* Clone your fork
+* When you are finished, push your code to your fork.

 # Required Extension: Users have multiple addresses